LPDagallier/Phylogenomics_Workshop/Notes_for_advanced_wf.md

 samples analysed (e.g. “*Merianieae_001*”, “*Carribean_Miconia_001*”).
-Each **`<analysis_ID>`** gets its own sub-directory created in the `<base_directory>/DATA_ANALYSES/PHYLOGENY_RECONSTRUCTION/DATA` directory (see above), in which files related to this analysis (e.g. list of samples, list of identified paralogs, list of filtered loci) are stored along with some outputs (e.g. recovery statistics, inferred phylogenetic tree).
+Each **`<analysis_ID>`** gets its own sub-directory created in the `<base_directory>/DATA_ANALYSES/PHYLOGENY_RECONSTRUCTION/DATA` directory (see above), in which files related to this analysis (e.g. table listing the samples and their paths, list of identified paralogs, list of filtered loci) are stored along with some outputs (e.g. recovery statistics, inferred phylogenetic tree).

 In the scripts, I will also define the **`<step_ID>`** that defines the specific type of analysis and parameters used